vuongducphuong/documentation/content/applications/websites/livechat/ratings.rst

 .. image:: ratings/user_chatwindow.png
    :align: center
    :height: 400
-   :alt: View of the chat window from a user’s side for Odoo Live Chat
+   :alt: View of the chat window from a user’s side for Leansoft Live Chat

 The rating is shown on the chat window itself for the operator.

 .. image:: ratings/operator_chatwindow.png
    :align: center
-   :alt: View of a chat window from an operator’s side highlighting a rating for Odoo Live Chat
+   :alt: View of a chat window from an operator’s side highlighting a rating for Leansoft Live Chat

 And under :menuselection:`Report --> Customer Ratings`.

 .. image:: ratings/customer_ratings.png
    :align: center
-   :alt: View of the customer ratings page in Odoo Live Chat
+   :alt: View of the customer ratings page in Leansoft Live Chat

 Make the rating public
 ======================